wd-bootcamp/cohort-template/docs/challenge-workflow.md

 9. Create a **new** branch dedicated to that challenge **only**.
 10. Focus solely on that challenge.
 While working, remember to make multiple `commits`.
 11. Upon finishing the work on that challenge, create a pull request (PR) on the GitHub page.
+12. Post the url to your PR in the session solution thread on slack.